 James Hutchens, Commercial Awareness Competition Winner 2016/17 and Future Trainee Solicitor at Dechert LLP

-Timothy Neo, Commercial Awareness Competition Finalist 2016/17 and Future Trainee Solicitor a PWC Legal
+Timothy Neo, Commercial Awareness Competition Finalist 2016/17 and Future Trainee Solicitor a PwC Legal

-The Competition has developed my ability to present about the deeper issues and challenges that face the legal industry to date and has taught me how to work with others to solve these issues in a commercially aware way.
+The Competition has developed my ability to present about the deeper issues and challenges that face the legal profession to date and has taught me how to work with others to solve these issues in a commercially aware way.
 It is the most valuable Competition that any aspiring solicitor can participate in.

 Roxanna Sarkar-Patel, Commercial Awareness Competition 2015/16 Winner, Future Trainee Solicitor at Mayer Brown

 “Being part of the AS CAC 2015/16 consistently improved my commercial awareness and strengthened my soft skills, which allowed me to approach assessment centres and vacation schemes with confidence.
-As the winning team, we were awarded with work experience with the four City law firms sponsoring the competition.
+As the winning team, we were awarded with work experience with the City law firms sponsoring the competition.
 Ultimately, this prize of work experience gave me the opportunity to forge relationships with lawyers, demonstrate the skills I had cultivated during the competition and leave a positive impression, which undoubtedly helped me to secure a training contract with one of these brilliant firms!”